-Eminem's stellar songwriting is part of what makes him one of the greatest emcees of our time.
-Whether he's dissing Mariah Carey or doting on his daughter, Em always seems to find the right combination of words and music.
+Eminem's stellar songwriting is just one part of what makes him one of the greatest emcees of our time.
+His flow is one of the best in the game.
+And his animated delivery forces you to pay attention.
+Whether he's dissing Mariah Carey or doting on his daughter, Eminem always seems to find the right combination of words and music.
 His catalog is bursting with such moments of brilliance.
-Check out the Detroit MC's best songs of all time.
+Here are Eminem's 10 best songs of all time.

 Taking a page from Aerosmith's songbook, Eminem creates a sprawling eye-opener about the hazards of monkey-see-monkey-do.
 Over the backdrop of Joe Perry's piercing guitar strokes, Em quips: "They say music can alter moods and talk to you./Well can it load a gun up for you and cock it too?/Well if it can, and the next time you assault a dude,/ Just tell the judge it was my fault, and I'll get sued."